deltaepsilon/fireline/app/content/pages/docs.md

 You can also serve your webhooks locally using `yarn serve:https`.
 Note that you'll need to configure external DNS, Nginx and Certbot if you want to test against your local dev environment.

+These webhooks should work across API versions, but of course, your mileage may vary.
+There are many API versions and we can't test them.

 #### Required Webhooks

 ---

 URL: https://your-project-name.cloudfunctions.net/webhooks/stripe/product
 Description: Sync Stripe products with Firestore
+API Version: 2020-03-02
 Event types:

-- product.deleted
+- `product.deleted`
-- product.created
+- `product.created`
-- product.updated
+- `product.updated`

 Cloud Functions signing secret command:
 `firebase functions:config:set stripe.signing_secret.product=whsec_yourwebhookproductsigningkey`